Tuesday, 5th May 1925

 – A Jew – Andrzej corrected him.
 He hated that anti-Semitic slur.

 Andrzej briefed Edek and Julek.
 And then, in the evening, he met nearby with Stasiek and Benek.
 Casually, over a good mug of beer, they pratted like old friends, not like undercover agents working out the plan.
 But the plan it was.

-Now all what was left, was to wait.
+Now all that was left, was to wait.
 Patiently.
-Very often the police work is mostly waiting.
+Very often police work is mostly waiting.
 The most important and the most difficult policeman’s task.